dviramontes/lepus/README.md

 # THE POSTMODERN FORM GENERATOR

-Did I mess up grunt?
+Did I mess up grunt / yeoman?

     $ cd public
     $ npm install

 Bower is now in the right spot...
+From the top directory

     $ bower install